 Farzana is a native New Yorker and Licensed Mental Health Counselor.
 She pursued her master’s degree in mental health counseling from Fordham University.
-While in undergraduate studies, Farzana learned about the numerous mental health concerns and daily life stressors that women and individuals of color endure.
-Her passion in this field has stemmed from wanting to support women and families to meet their full potential.
+Farzana is passionate about working with the unique mental health concerns and daily life stressors endured by women and individuals of color.
 Farzana has a comprehensive understanding of helping clients through struggles including depression, anxiety, trauma, and stressors related to one’s identity, involving race, ethnicity, socioeconomic status, gender, and sexuality.

 Farzana is fascinated by how our family relationships can impact other relationships, our sense of self, and our place in the world.
 She makes an effort to explore how early childhood experiences have impacted interpersonal relationships and how our identities have been shaped by our environments.
 Farzana’s unique, yet collective experiences, as a child of immigrant parents and as a South Asian woman of color, provide her with the ability to recognize why family and cultures are so important in the therapeutic work and especially during the time of wedding planning.